Baby play: why it’s important for movement and motor skills development

 - Place your baby on his tummy to play for short periods several times a day.

 Babies aged 6-12 months might like the following activities:

-- Place toys just out of your baby’s reach to encourage reaching.
+- Place toys just out of your baby’s reach to encourage reaching and moving.
 You can also use simple toys like rattles to encourage touching and holding.

 - Give your baby wooden spoons to bang on pots and pans, or sealed containers with beads inside to shake.